Learning Pathway

 Temporal Drag

 The strategic use of delay as a governance mechanism.
-Projects involving contested content may face extended timelines that effectively prevent release, even without formal rejection.
-Understanding temporal drag helps professionals distinguish between legitimate process and obstructive procedure.
+Projects involving contested content face extended timelines that effectively prevent release or delivery, even without formal rejection.

 The Archive of Obstruction

-Documentation of institutional interactions becomes evidence of how heritage governance operates.
+Documentation of institutional interactions becomes evidence of how heritage governance and educational decision-making operate.
 Correspondence, meeting notes, and procedural records reveal patterns that are often invisible in final outputs.
-This reframing transforms frustration into analytical resource.
+This reframing transforms professional frustration into analytical resource.

 1. Recognition: Have you encountered soft gatekeeping in your own institutional context?
 What forms did it take?
 How was it justified?